TheAlgo/TheAlgo/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on Distributed Databases, Web Applications and Kubernetes.
-- 🌱 I’m currently learning about Finance.
+- 🌱 I’m currently learning about Finance and Life.
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/mynetwork/)
 - 😄 Pronouns: He/His
 - ⚡ I love sketching 🙅🏼‍♂️